 The Committee convenes with such frequency as it may consider appropriate but in any event not less than two times a year.
-In 2017, the Audit Committee convened three times prior the establishment of the Audit and Risk Committee, which convened one time.
+In 2018, the Audit and Risk Committee convened 5 times.

 Remuneration Committee

 The Remuneration Committee has primary responsibility to review and approve or make recommendations to the BoD of the Company regarding remuneration of executives and ensure compliance of the Company's remuneration policy and practices with applicable laws and governance regulations.